John Ribot: Rugby league administration

 An exponent of national and even international expansion of rugby league, Ribot found News Ltd a willing participant in forming an elite, rival competition in the mid-1990s.
 Resigning from his position as the Broncos' Chief Executive, he became CEO of the organisation known as Super League in the war for rugby league in Australia.
 Ribot partially realised his 'vision' in getting the competition up and running in 1997 then resigned as Super League chief executive on 24 June to help facilitate a peace deal being reached with the ARL.
 He secured the franchise to form a club in Melbourne for the re-united competition in 1998.
 The Melbourne Storm won the 1999 grand final in only the second season of the club's existence.
 In 2000, Ribot was awarded the Australian Sports Medal for his contribution to Australia's international standing in rugby league.

-Ribot's single-minded battle for acceptance in an Aussie rules-dominated city saw the Storm part company with premiership-winning coach Chris Anderson in 2001, and ultimately appoint not only legendary coach Craig Bellamy but Hall of Fame playing quartet Cameron Smith, Billy Slater, Cooper Cronk and Greg Inglis, who would collectively win multiple titles for the Storm over the next two decades.
+Ribot's single-minded battle for acceptance in an Aussie rules-dominated city saw the Storm part company with premiership-winning coach Chris Anderson in 2001, and ultimately appoint not only Famous coach Craig Bellamy but Hall of Fame playing quartet Cameron Smith, Billy Slater, Cooper Cronk and Greg Inglis, who would collectively win multiple titles for the Storm over the next two decades.